alphaugo/printf/README.md

+#ALX C printf function Group Project for printf function
+##Description
-this projec is basically to on writing a fuction the words the same way the printf fumction does, so we can say that its a clone of the printf function
+This projec is to work on team of two people to create a printf function we the conditions give.

+###Authors
+	OttoNyongole and
+	Benjamin Ugochukwu